lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ```
 in the terminal to make the file.

+#### Note: The docker image does not automatically include all the files in the directory.
+You need to specify in the Dockerfile what files you want put where in the file docker container.

 ## Step: Add text to Dockerfile
 - double click on new file to open in editor (cloud9)